fivequarters/fusebit.io/src/_blog/_posts/http-imports.md

 We looked through the code in the PR and ran through it to get a better sense of how it’s currently set up.
 Here are a few things we noticed:

-* There is no impact to how package.json works with your existing import setup, this is an additive functionality that sits on top as an extra way you can import external modules.
+* There is no impact to how `package.json` works with your existing import setup, this is an additive functionality that sits on top as an extra way you can import external modules.
-* Imported modules must conform to [ESM standards](https://nodejs.org/api/esm.html) and return ‘application/javascript’ as the MIME type.
-Additionally, you must add “type”:”module” to your package.json file, or else it will fail to load.
+* Imported modules must conform to [ESM standards](https://nodejs.org/api/esm.html) and return `application/javascript` as the MIME type.
+Additionally, you must add `“type”:”module”` to your `package.json` file, or else it will fail to load.
 * Modules, when loaded, are stored in memory but not on disk.
 This means that every time you restart your node application, it will download the files again.
 * HTTP is limited to loopback addresses only meaning you can only use it for localhost, otherwise you must use HTTPS links.
 * `Authorization`, `Cookie`, and `Proxy-Authorization` headers are not sent to the server and, CORS policies/headers are not sent or enforced either.